 If you’re a blogger, travel or not, chances are you’ve been wanting to pitch a hotel for a travel collaboration.
 Maybe you’ve planned a fun trip with your significant other or girlfriends and, wouldn’t it be nice to get a free stay?
-Not only that, but be in a new place to provide new content to your followers is always a plus.
-Well, that means you have to pitch your blog for a hotel collaboration.
+Not only that but being in a new place to provide new content to your followers is always a plus.
+That means you have to pitch your blog for a hotel collaboration.
 And yes, there’s a right and wrong way to do so.

 How To Pitch Your Blog For A Hotel Collaboration

 So what should you include in your pitch email to a hotel?
 There’s a lot of info you want to pack in, but the key is to make the email short and to the point.
-Marketing and PR departments for highly sought after properties can be getting hundreds of emails a day, so make sure yours gets noticed.
-Here’s what you need to include:
+Marketing and PR departments for highly sought-after properties can be getting hundreds of emails a day, so make sure yours gets noticed.
+Here’s how to pitch your blog for a hotel collaboration and everything you should include in your next email.

 Why Are You Emailing This Hotel?